visualizedata/data-structures/README.md

 * Gitelman, Chapter 3
 * Klepman, Chapter 2

-**[Weekly Assignment 8](https://github.com/visualizedata/data-structures/tree/master/assignments/weekly_assignment_08), due Friday 11/9 at 2:00pm:**
-Switching gears from previous assignments, you will use an IoT development board and sensors to collect and log data to your local computer.
-You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.

-### November 12 (Week 10)
+### November 6 (Week 10)

 From database to visual representation.

+**Weekly Assignment 10, due Monday 11/11 at 6:00pm:**
+You will create endpoints to connect your data to the design of your front-end interface.

 #### Read:

 * Gitelman, Chapter 1

-**[Weekly Assignment 9](https://github.com/visualizedata/data-structures/tree/master/assignments/weekly_assignment_09), due Wednesday 11/21 at 2:00pm:**
-You will begin writing sensor data to a database.

-**Final Assignment 3 distributed:** Surveilling your life.

-### November 19 (Week 11)
+### November 13 (Week 11)

 Interface design.

+**Weekly Assignment 11, due Monday 11/18 at 6:00pm:**
+**Note: this assignment is worth 5 points.**
+You will submit the final designs for the interfaces for each of your three data sources.

 #### Read:

 * [REDESIGNING DESIGN / JOS DE MUL](http://opendesignnow.org/index.html%3Fp=401.html)

-**[Weekly Assignment 10](https://github.com/visualizedata/data-structures/tree/master/assignments/weekly_assignment_10), due Friday 11/30 at 2:00pm:**
-You will create endpoints to connect your data to the design of your front-end interface.

 #### Documentation: